sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 This parameter exists for `field`s only.
-It indicates what the default value should be for this field, in case it is used by a class that has been compiled against an ealier version of this datatype.
+It indicates what the default value should be for this field, in case it is used by a class that has been compiled against an earlier version of this datatype.

-It must contain an expression which is valid in the `target` language of the parent `interface` or `record`.
+It must contain an expression which is valid in the `target` language of the parent `protocol` or `record`.

 ###### `type` for `field`s

 It indicates what is the underlying type of the field.

 Always use the type that you want to see in Scala.
-For instance, if your field will contain an integer value, use `Int` rather than Java's `int`. datatype will automatically use Java's primitive types if they are available.
+For instance, if your field will contain an integer value, use `Int` rather than Java's `int`. `datatype` will automatically use Java's primitive types if they are available.

-For non-primitive types, it is recommended to write the fully qualified type.
+For non-primitive types, it is recommended to write the fully-qualified type.

 ###### `type` for other definitions

-It simply indicates the kind of entity that you want to generate: `interface`, `record` or `enumeration`.
+It simply indicates the kind of entity that you want to generate: `protocol`, `record` or `enumeration`.

 ### Settings